yumerov/GameMechanics/src/LootTables/README.md

 ## One of Many

 Getting one item of many items.
 Example: the mob can drop one of given weapon or armor set.

+## Composite

+Contains at least one loot table instance.
+When try to get loots, combines the result of composited loot tables.
+Example: Composite of guarantee and one of many - guaranteed experience, gold and one of many weapons/armors.